-Jaksa led the Chippewas to their third MAC Tournament championship appearance in three years in 2012, as the Maroon and Gold won four-straight games after dropping the tournament opener before falling in the title game.
+Jaksa led the Chippewas to their third MAC Tournament championship appearance in 2012, as the Maroon and Gold won four-straight games after dropping the tournament opener before falling in the title game.

-Central Michigan has fielded one of the Mid-American Conference's top pitching staffs during Jeff Opalewski's four seasons as the Chippewas' pitching coach.
+Central Michigan has fielded one of the Mid-American Conference's top pitching staffs during Jeff Opalewski's six seasons as the Chippewas' pitching coach.